Evening-Cohort-31/princess-.map--workshop/README.md

-# 👑 JavaScript Workshop: Transformation with .map() Who doesn't love a good before and after
+# 👑 JavaScript Workshop: Transformation with .map()
+  Who doesn't love a good before and after?

 ## 🧠 What You’ll Learn